TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-alertreport-howtogeneralques.md

 **Recommendations**

 - To configure Alert and Notification on successful backup jobs use query [all successful backup jobs](https://aka.ms/BKP-Alerts-AllSuccessfulJobs) while defining [alert condition](https://aka.ms/backup-Alert-condition) in Log Analytics <br>
-- You can also use [Activity Logs](https://aka.ms/Configure-AlertsNotification-ActivityLogs) to get notifications for events such as backup success, read [recommendations](https://aka.ms/BKP-Notification-Recommendations) before configuring notification using Activity Logs
+- You can also use [Activity Logs](https://aka.ms/Configure-AlertsNotification-ActivityLogs) to get notifications for events such as backup success for Azure VMs, read [recommendations](https://aka.ms/BKP-Notification-Recommendations) before configuring notification using Activity Logs